Our son and his OIT Doctor

 Our dosing for the week

 The bottle on the far right is our dosing for this week.
-The 25 mg bottle is in case Caleb gets sick this week and we have to cut his dose in half and the one on the far left is if we can't make the appointment for some reason and is our back up bottle.
+The 25 mg bottle is in case he gets sick this week and we have to cut his dose in half and the one on the far left is if we can't make the appointment for some reason and is our back up bottle.

-Dr. Mayer personally fills all of these capsules at home so that peanut flour is not all over his office.
+Dr. M. personally fills all of these capsules at home so that peanut flour is not all over his office.
 That would be a problem for sure!
 The bottles on the far left are returned next week if we don't need them and are marked with a tamper evident tape.
 (See, they think of everything!)

 I am so thankful for God's grace and provision through this process!